Summary: in this tutorial, you will learn how to use the SQL SUM

 Code language: SQL (Structured Query Language) (sql)

-SQL SUM with ORDER BY clause example
+Using SUM function with HAVING clause example #

 SELECT